Fort Arkansas |

 (1860 - 1861), near Hoquiam

-A temporary Federal camp located at the mouth of the Chehalis River.
+A temporary Federal camp located at the mouth of the Chehalis River at Chehalis Point.
 Established to protect settlers.
-Also called Fort Chehalis, but never officially designated a fort.
+Consisted of two Officers' quarters, a troop barracks, and a storehouse.
+Also called Fort Chehalis in some sources, but never officially designated a fort.
+Sold off in 1867.

 Pacific Beach Radar Station